-Domestic Exports of Non Oil (nodx) (%yoy) in Singapore is expected to be 7.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Domestic Exports of Non Oil (nodx) (%yoy) in Singapore to stand at 7.80 in 12 months time.
+Domestic Exports of Non Oil (nodx) (%yoy) in Singapore is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Singapore Non-oil Domestic Exports (NODX) YoY is projected to trend around 7.79 percent in 2022, according to our econometric models.